CSIS-iLab/ocean/_spotlights/illuminating-the-south-china-seas-dark-fishing-fleets.md

 - label: Research and Other Assistance
   content: James DePoy, Mark Powell, and Jenna Thomas from Vulcan, Inc., and Conor
     Cronin from CSIS.
+- label: Development and Design
+  content: This article is a product of the [Andreas C. Dracopoulos iDeas Lab](https://www.csis.org/programs/dracopoulos-ideas-lab),
+    the in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.

 ---
 The South China Sea has emerged as one of the most dangerous flashpoints in the Indo-Pacific over the last decade.
 With China’s expansion and militarization of its holdings in the disputed Spratly Islands from late 2013, tensions have escalated rapidly.